Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 > This feature supports Tizen 4.0 and Higher for Mobile.

-## sending and processing commands
+## Sending and Processing commands

 To send a command to the server from the client side, follow these steps: